jplasser/CNEP/README.md

 ![CNEP Logo](cneplogo.png)

-# Contrastive Notes Events Pre-training (CNEP),
+# Contrastive Notes Events Pre-training (CNEP)

-Code to reproduce the experiments in the Master's Thesis "Multimodal Contrastive Pre-Training on a Medical Benchmark Dataset (MIMIC-III)".
+Code to reproduce the experiments in the master's thesis "Multimodal Contrastive Pre-Training on a Medical Benchmark Dataset (MIMIC-III)".

 ## What is CNEP?
-CNEP is a variant of CLIP, the OpenAI model, and it operates on multimodal data, similar to CLIP, but on text and chart events data, rather than image/text-pairs.
+CNEP is a variant of CLIP, the OpenAI model, and it operates on multimodal data, similar to CLIP, but on text and chart events data rather than image/text-pairs.

 CNEP has been trained on the MIMIC-III dataset.